 In closing, please take comfort in the fact our firm successfully made it through the catastrophic impact the firm suffered from Superstorm Sandy and we feel that has better prepared us for the drastic steps and adjustments we are making as a result of this pandemic.

 In the event any of you have questions, please do not hesitate to call Lisa Simmons.
-Again, we want to assure you we will continue to work on your files as we would if physically located in either our Toms River or Moorestown office and you should continue to contact us as always through our telephone (732) 240-9555 or e-mail.
+Again, we want to assure you we will continue to work on your files as we would if physically located in either our South Jersey or Moorestown office and you should continue to contact us as always through our telephone (732) 240-9555 or e-mail.

 Very truly yours,